samsat701/HackIllinois2025/README.md

 ## Challenges We Ran Into

-- **Data Integration:**
-  Combining diverse data streams (weather, soil metrics, equipment details, and farm-specific information) into a cohesive recommendation engine required overcoming significant normalization and synchronization challenges.
+1. Combining diverse data streams (weather, soil metrics, equipment details, and farm-specific information) into a cohesive recommendation engine required overcoming significant normalization and synchronization challenges.

-- **Prompt Tuning:**
-  Generating accurate, context-aware, multi-faceted agricultural advice demanded extensive iteration in tuning prompts and managing responses.
+2. Generating accurate, context-aware, multi-faceted agricultural advice demanded extensive iteration in tuning prompts and managing responses.

-- **Multi-Modal Input Handling:**
-  Ensuring seamless input and output via text, voice, and images involved tackling issues with API selection, voice recognition accuracy, and image preprocessing.
+3. Ensuring seamless input and output via text, voice, and images involved tackling issues with API selection, voice recognition accuracy, and image preprocessing.

 ## Accomplishments That We're Proud Of